MrMikeFloyd/resilient-example-spring/README.md

 ## FailingApp

-`failingApp` exposes 2 endpoints, one for a location's popularity score, and one for a location's most recent temperature reading:
+`failingApp` exposes 2 endpoints, one for a location's popularity score, and one for a location's most recent temperature reading.
+Both are consumed by `resilientApp`:

 * `localhost:8081/locations/<locationId>/popularity` For popularity scores (fairly stable)
 * `localhost:8081/locations/<locationId>/temperature` For temperature readings (_unstable_)